FREE SHIPPING on 2 LBs or more!

 Visting Finca San Francisco, near Juayua El Salvador.

-I love this coffee, it has the perfect balance of full creamy body, sweetness and acidity.
-If there's a venn diagram of what everyone likes about coffee this one is right at the center.
-Basically, that kid in high school that everyone wants to be friends with.
-But there’s more to it, this coffee and I, we have history.
+I love this coffee.
+It has the perfect balance of full creamy body, sweetness and acidity.
+If there's a Venn Diagram of what everyone likes about coffee, this one is right at the center.
+Basically, it's that kid in high school that everyone wants to be friends with.

-See, I’ve been drinking this coffee for about 13 years now.
-Going all the way back to my first job out of college at a small roaster in Texas.
-After a couple of years of us buying from Finca San Francisco, my boss arranged for the farmer, Jose Antonio Salaverria to come visit.
-He was the first coffee producer I ever met, and I was starstruck.
-Fast forward 3 more years, and I’ve moved to New York to become a coffee buyer, and what coffee do I find on our menu when I arrive?
-None other than this very same coffee, so as I planned my first origin trip, I knew that this had to be the place.
+See, I’ve been drinking this coffee for over 15 years now, going all the way back to my first job out of college at a small roaster in Texas.
+After a couple of years of buying from Finca San Francisco, my boss at the time arranged for the farmer, Jose Antonio Salaverria, to come visit.

 Dan Streetman and Jose Antonio Salaverria on the Finca San Francisco coffee farm of El Salvador.
 Clouds and mountains in the background.

-I was welcomed by Jose Antonio to his home after a long day of travel, we ate chips and salsa, shared a beer, and he opined about sustainability for coffee producers.
-The next day, we’d drive through the farm, eat a lunch of bean and cheese sandwiches on a scenic outlook (see photo above) all while he liberally shared what his family had learned in their three generations running this farm.
-The next year, I’d meet 2 of his sons, Jose Antonio Jr, and Andres because Jose Antonio Sr was ready to retire.
-Jose Antonio Jr would be running the farms, and Andres focused on managing their clients.
-The fourth generation was now in charge.
+I was welcomed by Jose Antonio to his home after a long day of travel.
+We ate chips and salsa, shared a beer, and he opined about sustainability for coffee producers.
+The next day, we drove through the farm, ate a lunch of bean and cheese sandwiches on a scenic outlook (see photo above) all while he liberally shared what his family had learned in their three generations running this farm.

 Andres Salaverria inspecting honey processed coffee, at the JASAL mill in Las Cruces El Salvador.